Two words that stopped a support ticket flood

 The goal

-Figure out why users were dropping out of the Malwarebytes installer and contacting support for help.
-Fix the problem and stop the influx of support tickets.
+Figure out why users were abandoning the Malwarebytes installer and contacting support for help.
+Fix the problem.
+Stop the influx of support tickets.

 Empathizing with users

-Facing these pain points, it was easier for users to contact support than use the product as designed.
+Facing these pain points, it was easier for users to call support than use the product as designed.

 Informational needs